HackYourFuture/Node.js/week3/README.md

 ## Directory structure

-- `actions`: Contains the actions as listed above, each as a express handler (function accepting request and response)
+- `actions`: Contains the actions as listed above, each as an Express handler (i.e. function accepting request and response)
 - `data`: Contains the data file `todos.json`
 - `models`: Contains the Todo model class
 - `util`: Utility functions